culturedigitalskills/2024-360-digitisation/episodes/viewing-practical-exercise.Rmd

-There are many interactive viewers for spherical panorama photographs some more basic while others more advanced.[The Pannellum viewer](https://pannellum.org) is a good starting point because is open source and customizable.
-With Pannelum and other viewers, it will also be possible to create Virtual tours, however, it is out of the scope of this exercise to learn how to create this type of visualisation.
+There are many interactive viewers for spherical panorama photographs some more basic while others more advanced.[The Pannellum viewer](https://pannellum.org) is a good starting point because it is open source and customisable.
+With Pannellum and other viewers, it will also be possible to create Virtual tours, however, it is out of the scope of this exercise to learn how to create this type of visualisation.
 If you want to further explore this type of publication here is a list of tools that you may be able to use for your project: